goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/1-intro/_index.md

 ![code-server login](../../images/vscode-pwd.png)

-Use the provided password to login into the code-server web UI, you can close the **Welcome** tab.
+Use the password **provided on the lab landing page** to login into the code-server web UI, you can close the **Welcome** tab.
 Now open a new terminal by heading to the menu item **Terminal** at the top of the page and select **New Terminal**.
 A new section will appear in the lower half of the screen and you will be greeted with a prompt:

 ![code-server terminal](../../images/vscode-terminal.png)